bwillenbring/simple_robot_docker/README.md

 ## 2. Build and up the container
 `cd` into the directory that contains `docker-compose.yml`, then do this...
 ```
-docker-compose up --build
+docker-compose up --build robot
 ```

-Doing the above ^^ will result in the execution of a single Robot test (configured in `docker-compose.yml`) that runs headlessly inside the Docker container - [simple-keywords.robot](test/simple-keywords.robot).
+Doing the above ^^ will result in the execution of a single Robot test (configured in `docker-compose.yml`) that runs headlessly inside the Docker container - [simple-keywords.robot](robot/test/simple-keywords.robot).

 ### You'll see this kind of output...
 ```